 To shake things up, try new activities such as snowshoeing, skiing, or cross-country skiing.

 To avoid frozen extremities, slip electric hand warmers in your boots or rub one between your hands periodically.
 Invest in excellent cold-weather gear like gloves, hats, ear wraps, and heavy outerwear.

 Cold weather may seem daunting, but if you’re layered up and you’re exerting any form of physical energy, your blood will pump and your internal body temperature will compensate for the external chill.
 You will warm up if you just keep walking!
 Give it a try.

 For summer, spray your body and/or clothes with bug spray and wear a head net over your hat.

 If you overheat, carry instant cold packs that you can crack, dip a bandana in cold water to wrap around your neck, or jump in a waterfall or a chilly alpine lake.

 In regard to crowds, there are plenty of opportunities for solitude even in the height of summer.
 Seek out those longer trails or less popular hikes where crowds are thin or nonexistent.
 I promise trails like those are out there!
 Even in the most popular parks.

-Overall, summer is the most attractive to hike due to the perfect temperatures and snow-free trails, but I’d encourage you to venture onto the trails in every season!
+Overall, summer is the best time to hike due to the perfect temperatures and snow-free trails, but I’d encourage you to venture onto the trails in every season!